cabforum/cabforum.org/content/posts/2018/2018-10-18-minutes-for-ca-browser-forum-f2f-meeting-45-shanghai-17-18-october-2018.md

 Ryan asked about the core problem these proposals were trying to solve and whether the gradual elimination of organizational information in the UI by the browsers would affect needing to solve these problems.
 Daymion responded that the goal was to eliminate the periodic security issues raised around organization information, to get the ecosystem to a more trustable but also more transparent state.
 He felt that the recent plethora of questions around the contents of the O field had not been answered well by the CA community, and it was clear this piece of the puzzle was lacking in transparency.
 Wayne Thayer pointed out that improvements here could be done, but collisions would still occur, and the community needed proposals for handling collisions when they happen.
 Daymion agreed, but pointed out that the CA community is constrained by the dictates of the EV Guidelines, so if there are proposals to be made they have to be baked into the EV Guidelines; he felt it was clear that how CAs are handling the problem right now is insufficient.
 Another member pointed out CAs often handle collisions in their own issuances well, but don’t properly handle collisions when they cross CAs (i.e. two CAs issuing certificates for colliding values) because they aren’t sharing information sets, and that transparency would help CAs share validation information in order to prevent that.

-#### 24. Potential changes to server certificate issuance processes for increased transparency {.wp-block-heading}
+#### 24. Potential changes to server certificate issuance processes for increased transparency

 **Presenter:** Daymion Reynolds, GoDaddy **Notetaker:** Gordon

-#### 25. Types of audits/reports under WebTrust and their terminology {.wp-block-heading}
+#### 25. Types of audits/reports under WebTrust and their terminology

 **Presenter:** Jeff Ward, Don Sheehy
 **Notetaker:** Kirk